Alex Call Player Props: Nationals vs. Cubs

-Alex Call -- batting .306 in his past 10 games -- will be in action for the Washington Nationals against the Chicago Cubs, with Drew Smyly on the mound, on May 1 at 7:05 PM ET.
+Alex Call -- with a slugging percentage of .389 in his past 10 games, including two extra-base hits -- will be in action for the Washington Nationals against the Chicago Cubs, with Hayden Wesneski on the mound, on May 2 at 7:05 PM ET.

-In his last game he had a one-hit performance (1-for-5) against the Pirates.

 Alex Call Game Info & Props vs. the Cubs